How networks shape diversity for better or worse: Results

-\eqref{eq:duality_short} captures the complex interplay between diversity and social structure by expressing the expected diversity $D_{\infty}$ as a function of a quantity that only depends on social structure, namely, the meeting time $\langle M_G \rangle$.
-By increasing the meeting time $\langle M_G \rangle$ in \eqref{eq:duality_short}, we observe a decrease in expected diversity $D_{\infty}$.
-Hence, social structures with large meeting time tend to favor diversity, whereas those with a small one tend to obstruct it.
+\eqref{eq:duality_short} captures the complex interplay between socio-diversity and network structure by expressing the expected socio-diversity $D_{\infty}$ as a function of a quantity that only depends on network structure, namely, the structural diversity index $\Delta(G)$.
+By increasing the structural diversity index $\Delta(G)$ in \eqref{eq:duality_short}, we observe an increase in expected socio-diversity $D_{\infty}$.
+Hence, networks with large structural diversity index tend to favor socio-diversity, whereas those with a small one tend to obstruct it.

-But what should be considered a ``large'' or ``small'' meeting time?
+But what should be considered ``large'' or ``small'' structural diversity indices?
 Large and small are typically defined with respect to a benchmark.
 The natural benchmark here is the complete network $K$.
 The complete network reflects the total absence of social structure.
 There are no communities, no clusters, and no differences between individual social positions; the population is structurally homogeneous.
-Comparing a statistic of an arbitrary social structure $G$ with that of an equally sized complete network $K$ informs us about the social structure affects the statistic.
-For this reason, we consider the ratio
+Comparing the structural diversity index of an arbitrary network $G$ with that of an equally sized complete network $K$ informs us about how the network structure affects the index, and, consequently, socio-diversity.